 Analysis and Test Results

-When it comes to this metric, we want to know which products are easy to store, making this important information for families with small bathroom spaces.
-The Boon Stacking Boats and The First Years Stack Up Cup Toys nest within each other and conserve storage space.
-However, the Green Toys Submarine is one of the largest toys, followed by the Munchkin Fishin' Bath Toy, which is one of the longest, yet slim, with three sea-creates to keep track of.
-Alternatively, the Boon Cogs Water Gears suction to the bath or shower wall, requiring no storage space at all.
+For this metric, we want to know which products are easy to store, an essential bit of information for families with small bathroom spaces or those who would like to take back their bathtub space for a spa night.
+Of all the contenders, we tip our hats to the Boon Stacking Boats and The First Years Stack Up Cup Toys, which are champs in this realm.
+They nest within each other and conserve storage space.
+However, the Green Toys Submarine is one of the largest, followed by the Munchkin Fishin' Bath Toy, which is long yet slim and includes three sea creatures to manage and keep together.
+Alternatively, the Boon Cogs Water Gears suction to the bath or shower wall, requiring no storage space.

-Your baby's work is to play, and bath time is a perfect time for your little one to reap the benefits of parent-child interactions, plus explore and learn.
-From imaginary play with water-loving creatures to filling and pouring with cups, we are confident there is a water toy here that will meet your needs and budget.
-Your little one will be splish-splashing and having fun in the tub in no time.
+A baby's full-time job is to play, and bathtime is a super fun playground for little ones to learn and explore.
+From imaginary play with water-loving creatures to filling and pouring with cups, we feel confident there is a bath toy in our lineup that will meet your needs and budget, providing ample fun every time your baby hits the water.
+Soon enough, your little one will be splish-splashing and enjoying bath time, no matter which toys you choose.

 — Molly Bradac